 The Operator keeps a separate financial account (Operational Gas offsetting Account) to which shall be debited all expenditures, as resulted from the Operator’s official accounting records for the reporting period, related to the offsetting of Operational Gas and shall be credited with the amounts collected from the Users via the Operational Gas offsetting Charge.
 The said Account includes also special Operational Gas offsetting Accounts for each User containing the debits and credits corresponding to that User.
 The Operational Gas offsetting Account is recorded as an expense and each User’s debt to the Operator related to Operational Gas offsetting, where the User, in its capacity as a natural or legal person, is subject to dissolution, bankruptcy, liquidation, special administration, default, and in case of revocation of the authorisation for the establishment of the same or other authorisation required to lawfully carry on its business activity and if this debt was deleted from the financial statements of the company as a receivable.
 The amount entered in the Operational Gas offsetting Account is the difference between the User’s initial Operational Gas offsetting charge and the amount received in any way by the Operator from the User.
 The said amount is divided equally into twelve (12) parts; each part shall be entered each month in the Operational Gas offsetting Account as an expenditure, starting with the Month immediately following the Month in which the debt was deleted from the financial statements of the company as a receivable.

-The Operational Gas offsetting Account should be balanced at the end of each Month, and on an annual basis as an individual branch of acivity of the separate financial statements of the Operator for each reporting period, and cannot introduce profit or loss.
+The Operational Gas offsetting Account should be balanced at the end of each Month, and on an annual basis as an individual branch of activity of the separate financial statements of the Operator for each reporting period, and cannot introduce profit or loss.
 To this end, the net balance of said Account shall be balanced with additional credit or debit to the Transmission Users, in proportion to the sum of the Total Transmitted Quantity of each Transmission User during the Month.

 CHaPTER 9